MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/trial-faq.md

 ### Can I sign up for trial using a personal email ID that's not associated with a Microsoft account?

-You can use your personal email ID.
-But you won't be able to use the following features if you use personal email ID:
+You can use a personal email ID.
+But you won't be able to use the following features if you use your personal email ID:

-- Access Power Platform admin center to add more users to the trial, change security roles, or extend the trial.
+- Access Power Platform admin center to add more users to the trial, change security roles, or extend the trial period.
 - Customize the Power Virtual Agents bot.
 The default Power Virtual Agents bot that's used in scenarios like voice and chat tour will work with the personal email address.
 However, you can't access the links to customize the bot using the Power Virtual Agents designer.

 ### Which geographical regions are supported in the trial version of Customer Service and Omnichannel for Customer Service?